Voodoo Macbeth: Background

-The Works Project Administration provided economic stimulus during the Great Depression, and under its aegis was Federal Project Number One, responsible for generating jobs in the arts for which the Federal Theatre Project was created.
+The Works Project Administration provided economic stimulus during the Great Depression and, under its aegis as Federal Project Number One, was responsible for generating jobs in the arts for which the Federal Theatre Project was created.
 The Negro Theatre Unit was split into two halves, the "Contemporary Branch" to create theater on contemporary black issues, and the "Classic Branch", to perform classic drama.
 The aim was to provide a point of entry into the theater workforce for black writers, actors and stagehands, and to raise community pride by performing classic plays without reference to the color of the actors.

 Concept

 Shakespeare's play is about the downfall of a usurper in medieval Scotland, who is encouraged in his actions by three witches.
 The central idea behind Welles's production was to perform the text straight, but to use costumes and sets that alluded to Haiti in the 19th century, specifically during the reign of the slave-turned-emperor Henri Christophe.
 Although the main reason for this choice was that it was an appropriate setting for an all-black cast, Welles felt that it also enhanced the play's realism: he thought the production's popularity was partly due to the fact that the idea of voodoo was more credible to a contemporary audience than was medieval witchcraft.

 In many productions, the character of Hecate, the Queen of the Witches, is often cut.
 Instead, Welles turned the character into a pivotal figure.
-Performed by Eric Burroughs as a huge man with a bullwhip, Hecate presides over events as a ringmaster of magicians, and often closes scenes.
+Performed by Eric Burroughs as a huge man with a bullwhip, Hecate presides over events as a ringmaster of magicians and often closes scenes.
 Hecate ends the play with the line, "The charm's wound up", repeated from Act 1.
 Welles's 1948 film version of Macbeth, in which Hecate does not appear, also ends with this line.

 The production used a single, unchanging set of a castle in a jungle.
 The backdrops featured stylized palm trees and skeleton imagery.

 It is not certain whether the production removed references to Scotland from the text.
 Welles's promptbook keeps them intact, but in the surviving film record of the production's climax, the line "Hail, King of Scotland" is truncated to "Hail, King".